carlocardella/vscode-auto-git-extension/README.md

 - **Periodic pull/push to remote** (configurable interval, if enabled)
 - **Sync on startup** (optional)
 - **Sync after each commit** (optional)
-- **Status bar indicator** shows if AutoGit is enabled and when it is working (configurable)
+- **Status bar indicator** shows if autoGit is enabled and when it is working (configurable)
 - **Works with any git remote**
 - **All features are disabled by default**; you must enable them in the settings
 - **No errors if no remote is defined** (commits only, skips sync)
-- **Status bar toggle** - Click the status bar item to enable or disable Auto Git instantly.
+- **Status bar toggle** - Click the status bar item to enable or disable autoGit instantly.

 ## Extension Settings
 - `vscode-autoGit.enabled` (boolean): If true, the extension will automatically commit and sync changes.
 If false, no git operations will be performed even if the extension is active.
 - `vscode-autoGit.syncInterval` (number): Interval in minutes for periodic pull/push to the remote repository.
 Default: 10
 - `vscode-autoGit.syncOnStartup` (boolean): If true, perform a git pull/push sync when the extension is activated, even if no file has been saved yet.
 Default: true
 - `vscode-autoGit.syncAfterCommit` (boolean): If true, perform a git pull/push sync immediately after each auto-commit.
 Default: false
-- `vscode-autoGit.statusBar` (boolean): Show a status bar indicator for Auto Git enabled/disabled state and working status.
+- `vscode-autoGit.statusBar` (boolean): Show a status bar indicator for autoGit enabled/disabled state and working status.
 Default: true

 ## Requirements
 - Git must be installed and available in your PATH